jfolleas1/cv.image-recognition.train-on-aws-sagemaker/README.md

 # Image classification SageMaker training

-This repository provide a template to use to train efficiently and effortlessly any image classification model.
-It is built to be quickly adaptable to new dataset, fully configurable and easy to deploy on pre configured GPU instance with SageMaker.
+This repository provides a template to use to train efficiently and effortlessly any image classification model.
+It is built to be quickly adaptable to new dataset, fully configurable and easy to deploy on a pre configured GPU instance with SageMaker.

-You will simply have to provide a folder containing images seprated in different sub-folders according to their class.
+You will simply have to provide a folder containing images seprated in different sub-folders according to their classes.
 Then you will need to configure the project.
-After that, using the project_manager python script, you will be able to create 2 s3 buckets for your data and for your training outputs.
+After that, using the project_manager python script, you will be able to create 2 AWS S3 buckets for your data and for your training outputs.
 Then you will be able to create a docker images which will be stored on ECR and then run on SageMaker as a training job.
 The resulting model will be stored on S3 with its performance metrics.